BabylonJS/OldDocumentationSite/content/extensions/Viewer/Configuring_the_viewer.md

             templates.nav-bar.params.disable-on-fullscreen="true"></babylon>
 ```

-This will word as the default mapper is the str-to-json mapper.
-If you define your own type, you could set the mapper (important - after registering it):
+This will work as the default mapper converts a JSON string to a configuration object.
+If you input a different style of configuration, you could set the mapper's type (after registering it):

 ```html
 <babylon configuration.payload="scene.debug=true&engine.antialiasing=true" configuration.mapper="form" model.title="Damaged Helmet" model.subtitle="BabylonJS" model.thumbnail="https://www.babylonjs.com/img/favicon/apple-icon-144x144.png"